FuLagann/csharp-docs-generator/README.md

 Below is a sample `build.yml` for generating documentation.
 If you want to copy and paste, then replace the `binaries`, `user-email`, and `user-name` inputs to something that is more accurate to you.
 Along with creating a `project-details.json`, that [can be found how to do in the wiki](https://github.com/FuLagann/csharp-docs-generator/wiki/Project-Details-JSON-Format).
 It is also recommended that the creation of documentation is only for pushing to master (when stable finalized code is being pushed).

+**IMPORTANT NOTE:** When having the action activate on `pull_request`, you need to set the `branch-name` to the current branch where the workflow resides.
+So if you have this workflow on a separate branch called `develop`, you'd need to add/change the `branch-name` input to be `develop`.
+Otherwise, the action will fail because pull requests are detached heads and any other branch will cause an "unrelated history during pull" error.

 ```yml
 on:
   push: